UPDATED FOR OLD TESTAMENT 2022!

 Ready to make your own?
 You can get all the parts ready to print in the shop.

-May you find joy this year as you study the Doctrine and Covenants and help your family grow with the Children and Youth program.
+May you find joy this year as you study the Old Testament and help your family grow with the Children and Youth program.

-Here’s some more helps for studying Doctrine and Covenants in 2021
+Here’s some more helps for studying the Old Testament in 2022

 Get a FREE printable of The Family: A Proclamation to the World